Course code Ekon2109

 Description of the organization and tasks of students’ independent work

-The student must prepare for classes on macroeconomic disequilibrium and the role of fiscal and monetary policies in regulating economic processes.
+Students must prepare for discussions in class about the importance of macroeconomic imbalances, fiscal and monetary policy in regulating economic processes.

 Criteria for Evaluating Learning Outcomes